About The American Discovery Trail

 Visit Discoverytrail.org for information on the entire 4673 mile route, including stories of those who have hiked or biked it.

 Openlands is the northern Illinois representative of the American Discovery Trail.
 The route, which crosses into Illinois from Munster, Indiana utilizes the Thorn Creek Trail, Old Plank Road Trail, I&M Canal Trail, Hennepin Canal Trail, and a final stretch on the Great River Trail in Rock Island before crossing into Iowa.
-Autumn and spring are excellent times to take a walk across Illinois!
+Autumn and spring are excellent times to walk and bike across Illinois!